 Handy, quick jumpers, who waste little time in the air tend to go well over fences, with the location of the obstacles – particularly those in the back straight – enabling slick jumpers to gain lengths on the field.

 Not an especially demanding track in terms of its layout, stamina nevertheless becomes vitally important when the rains arrive.
 Heavy ground around here can take some getting through and an ability to battle and stay become two of the main prerequisites for success in such conditions.
 This statement is especially true over hurdles, as the leaders do tend to kick for home from quite a long way out in events over the smaller obstacles.

 Correct judgement of pace can be the difference between winning and losing around here.
 As can an awareness that, in soft or heavy conditions, the best ground lies to the outside of the track.
 As such, the mounts of riders with a solid course record can be well worthy of consideration.
-Looking races from recent years Harry Cobden boasts an impressive 26% strike rate and profit of £10.49 to £1 level stakes, with Tom Cannon (17%, £11.44) being the only other rider to reward level stakes support.
+Looking races from recent years Harry Cobden boasts an impressive 26% strike rate and net win of £10.49 to £1 level stakes, with Tom Cannon (17%, £11.44) being the only other rider to reward level stakes support.

 Races at Plumpton